 Context: I’ve spent around 15 months learning statistics and machine learning (ML).
 I’ve written a post about the journey and resources I’ve used.
 Here I try to share my thoughts and observations about what ML is in essence, why we experienced the recent hype, and some of the potential dangers and opportunities that await us in the future.

 Machine learning is pattern recognition

-If I had to summarize what ML is as practiced today, I would say pattern recognition.
+If I had to summarize what ML is as practiced today, I would say pattern recognition (another formulation of the same thought).
 Many of the algorithms try to find patterns in data or build patterns from rules and the environment.
 Many things are a pattern in some form or another.
 For example, home prices usually increase with size, a disease has similar symptoms across a population, people in the same life situation buy similar things (young families buy a lot of baby stuff), similar objects have recognizable shapes and color, traffic participants respond to changes in the environment similarly, and speech is just a collection of patterns of sound waves.
 There are more examples than I can think of, and that’s the beauty of ML—you can use it for so many things.
 It doesn’t mean it will replace everything we do today, just that it can help us in more areas than it does at the moment.

 Machine learning is not new